jaxon-php/jaxon-website/pages/03.docs/01.usage/05.quickstart/docs.en.md

 <?php
 require (__DIR__ . '/vendor/autoload.php'); // Start autoload

-use Jaxon\Jaxon;                      // Use the jaxon core class use Jaxon\Response\Response;          // and the Response class
+use Jaxon\Response\Response;          // and the Response class

 // The function called by the browser